 Shutterstock is a global online marketplace providing royalty-free stock assets, tools and services.
 When I joined the Footage and Music business unit in Montreal in 2017, the team’s main priority was to migrate the e-commerce user experience and interface onto a new tech platform.
 We were also charged with building a complete design system from scratch, this included everything from a refreshed style guide to scalable React components and packages.
 This was the company’s first major overhaul since its creation in 2003.
 The ultimate goal behind this massive effort was to carry out a holistic vision of Shutterstock’s wide product offering, through a consistent, seamless and best-in-class user experience.

 Navigating the design system to build Shutterstock Footage 2.0

 My first mandate as the designated product designer on the Shutterstock Footage team was to help redesign the e-commerce Footage web pages using the new styles and UI components.
 This had to be done while maintaining feature parity as much as possible in order to ensure a smooth transition for our customers.
 I was also able to contribute to the continuously-evolving design system, by proposing new UI components as well as adjustments.
 As part of the team leading the company’s efforts to streamline our internal research and design processes, one of my responsibilities as a designer was to provide thorough specs documentation when handing off prototypes to engineers, ultimately enhancing designer-developer collaboration.

 Data-informed design solutions

-Once we launched the refreshed Footage interface, we were able to increase our focus on user research using various methodologies (moderated interviews, usability tests, surveys) to get a better understanding of our customers’ pain points in their journeys.
+Once we launched the refreshed Footage interface, we were able to increase our focus on user research using various methodologies (moderated interviews, usability tests, surveys) to get a better understanding of our customers’ frustrations in their journeys.
 We followed a continuous iterative process fueled by quantitative and qualitative data, which allowed us to improve user flows and propose data-informed solutions, ensuring quick wins for both our business and customers.

 Focus on the clip details panel behavior